labrgrupo/LabRI_Model/README.md

 ### Characteristics of the LabRI Method

 - **Adaptive**:

   - Adjusts dynamically based on data structure and characteristics, applying appropriate cleaning and transformation techniques.
-  - For **multi-cluster distributions**, the Centroid of Windsorized Reference Limits is applied to the reference limits estimated by refineR and reflimR.
+  - For **multi-cluster distributions**, the Centroid of Windsorized Reference Limits is applied to the reference limits estimated by `refineR` and `reflimR`.
 This involves a two-stage process: first, the Two-stage Winsorization sub-algorithm estimates the winsorized reference limits, adding robustness against extreme values.
 Next, the Hartigan-Wong Centroid Reference Limits sub-algorithm calculates the centroid, with the x and y coordinates representing the lower and upper reference limits, respectively, yielding a centralized and stable estimate.
 When clusters are sufficiently distant from each other, the EM algorithm is also incorporated to further refine the reference interval estimate.

   - For **single-cluster distributions**, the EM algorithm applies parametric and non-parametric methods to derive the best reference interval estimate.

 - **Multi-criteria**: